mitchest/BEES-ecocomp/README.md

 *alternate Fridays 12-1pm in rm 640 of the Biology building*

 #### Upcoming sessions:

+24 July: R Troubleshooting Session
+Come along and share your problems, and see if we can solve them...

 We need more future sessions!!!
 Please volunteer!!!

 #### Past sessions:
 10 July: Intro to Git (version control) - Will C